 - What foods should people with gout avoid?

 - What is the prognosis of gout?

 - Is it possible to prevent gout?

 - What research is being done on gout?

 Quick GuideGout Attack Symptoms, Causes, Treatment, and Diet

 What are risk factors for gout?

 There are many risk factors for gout.
 Gout is more common after surgery, trauma, and dehydration.
 Certain medications such as diuretics (commonly known as water pills) that raise the level of uric acid in the bloodstream are risks for gout.
 Surprisingly, medications that lower the level of uric acid in the bloodstream, such as allopurinol (Zyloprim, Aloprim), can also initially cause a flare of gout.
 This is because anything that raises or lowers the uric acid level can cause a gout flare by causing uric acid crystals to deposit in a joint.
-Low-dose aspirin may precipitate gout attacks.
-The treatment of certain types of cancer can cause gout because of high levels of uric acid released when cells are destroyed.
+Low-dose aspirin can precipitate gout attacks.
+The treatment of certain types of cancer can cause gout because of high levels of uric acid released when the cancer cells are destroyed.
 Degenerative arthritis also makes affected joints more likely to be the site of a gouty attack.
 Continue Reading

 Firestein, G.S., et al. Kelley's Textbook of Rheumatology, 8th ed.
 Philadelphia, Pa: Saunders Elsevier, 2008.
 IMAGES: